 But Facebook also offers that capability if you know how to find it.

-From the desktop version of Facebook (not available on mobile) click on the "More" link next to the "Friends" link in the left navigation menu on your Facebook Home page.
+From the desktop version of Facebook, click on the "Friends" link next to the "About" link near the top of your Facebook Profile page.
 You may need to run your mouse over the Friends title to see the More link appear.

 Then, choose the "Find Friends" button